This is the story of how Hartley’s became the largest jam manufacturer in the world. It remains the leading brand of jam in Britain.

 The Aintree factory was largely rebuilt in 1951.

-William P Hartley Ltd was one of the largest canning and preserves companies in Britain when it was acquired by Schweppes, best known for their soft drinks, for over £2 million in 1959.
+William P Hartley Ltd was one of the largest canning and preserves companies in Britain when it was acquired by Schweppes, best known for soft drinks, for over £2 million in 1959.
 Company assets were valued at £1.1 million.
 Months earlier Schweppes had acquired Chivers, another leading preserve manufacturer.
-The combine, with a 25 percent market share in jam, displaced Robertson as the market leader in preserves.
+The combine, with a 25 percent market share in jam, displaced Robertson as the market leader in preserves in Britain.

-Schweppes introduced Hartley’s New Jam in 1963.
-It utilised the new vacuum boiling process, which it was claimed improved product freshness over open vat boiling.
-The introduction of pineapple jam proved a great success, and soon accounted for nine percent of all New Jam sales.
+Schweppes introduced Hartley’s New Jam from 1963.
+It utilised the new vacuum boiling process, which it was claimed improved product freshness against open vat boiling.
+The introduction of pineapple jam was to prove a great success, and soon accounted for nine percent of all New Jam sales.

 Schweppes formed Hartley-Chivers Ltd in 1964.
-Production of preserves ended at Aintree in the mid 1960s, and production was relocated to the Chivers factory at Histon, Cambridgeshire, which was doubled in size.
+The manufacture of preserves was discontinued at Aintree in the mid-1960s, and production was relocated to the Chivers factory at Histon, Cambridgeshire, which was doubled in size.

 The Schweppes takeover was to prove unsuccessful.
-Schweppes opened satellite depots, but extra handling of the jam simply decreased the margins on what was already a low-margin product.
+Schweppes opened satellite depots, but extra handling of the jam resulted in decreased margins on what was already a low-profit product.
 Schweppes also ceased all own-label and bulk jam production, which lowered revenue.

-Robertson had recaptured its lead in jam by 1969, with over a third of market share, while Schweppes held 15 to 20 percent.
+Robertson had recaptured its lead in jam by 1969, with over a third of the market, while Schweppes held 15 to 20 percent.
 Supermarket own-label came third, followed by more expensive brands such as Wilkin and Frank Cooper.

 Robertson held 26 percent of the jam market in 1971, while Hartley held 16 percent.
 Hartley tended to emphasise quality, while Robertson focused on value.